eclipse-nattable/nattable/HOW_TO_RELEASE.md

 ## Update the website

- * Update download.php to add the new version for downloading
+ * Update content/download.md to add the new version for downloading
- * Update documentation.php to correct the link to the API docs
+ * Update content/examples/index.md to correct the links to the examples applications
- * Update pages/_index.html to add the news about the new release
+ * Create a news or New & Noteworthy page in content/news to add the news about the new release
- * Update documentation/start.html to correct the link to the API docs
- * Update documentation/examples_application.html to correct the links to the examples applications

  More details on the publishing process of Eclipse projects to Maven Central can be found [here](https://wiki.eclipse.org/Tycho:How_to_deploy_to_a_Maven_repository)